Gellish: Overview

 Gellish expressions may be expressed in any suitable format, such as SQL or RDF or OWL or even in the form of spreadsheet tables, provided that their content is equivalent to the tabular form of Gellish Naming Tables (which define the vocabulary) and Fact Tables (together defining a Gellish Database content) or equivalent to Gellish Message Tables (for data exchange).
 An example of the core of a Message Table is the following:

 A full Gellish Message Table requires additional columns for unique identifiers, the intention of the expression, the language of the expression, cardinalities, unit of measure, the validity context, status, creation date, author, references, and various other columns.
 Gellish Light only requires the three above columns, but then it does not support, for example, capabilities to distinguish homonyms; automated translation; and version management, etc. Those capabilities and several others are supported by Full Gellish.
 The following example illustrates the use of some additional columns in a Gellish Message Table, where UoM stands for 'unit of measure'.

-The collection of standard relation types define the kinds of facts that can be expressed in Gellish, although anybody can create his own proprietary extension of the dictionary and thus can add concepts and relation types as and when required.
+The collection of standard relation types define the kinds of facts that can be expressed in Gellish, although anybody can create their own proprietary extension of the dictionary and thus can add concepts and relation types as and when required.

 As Gellish is a formal language, any Gellish expression may only use concepts that are defined in a Gellish dictionary, or the definition of any concept should be ad hoc within the collection of Gellish expressions.
 Knowledge bases can be created by using the Gellish language and its concept definitions in a Gellish Dictionary.
 Example applications of a Gellish dictionary are usage as a source of classes for classification of equipment, documents, etc., or as standard terminology (metadata) or to harmonize data in various computer systems, or as a thesaurus or taxonomy in a search engine.

 Gellish enables automatic translation, and enables the use of synonyms, abbreviations and codes as well as homonyms, due to the use of a unique natural language independent identifier (UID) for every concept.
 For example, 130206 (pump) and 1225 (is classified as a).
 This ensures that concepts are identified in a natural language independent way.
 Therefore, various Gellish Dictionaries use the same UID's for the same concept.
 This means that those dictionaries provide translations of the names of the objects, as well as a translation of the standard relation types.
 The UID's enable that information and knowledge that is expressed in one language variant of Gellish can be automatically translated and presented by Gellish-powered software in any other language variant for which a Gellish dictionary is available.
 For example, the phrase is classified as a and the phrase ist klassifiziert als are denotations of the same UID 1225.

 For example, a computer can automatically express the second line in the above example in German as follows: